ConsiStyle: Style Diversity in Training-Free Consistent T2I Generation: Experiments

 \section{Experiments}

-We evaluate our method using three core metrics: prompt alignment, consistency, and style alignment, comparing it against three state-of-the-art (SOTA) baselines designed for consistent image generation.
-The first baseline is a training-free Consistory approach \cite{tewel2024consistory}, the second is an encoder-based method, IP-Adapter \cite{ye2023ip-adapter}, and the third is a personalization training-based method, DreamBooth-LoRA (DB-LoRA) \cite{ryu2023lora}.
+We evaluate our method using three core metrics: prompt alignment, consistency, and style alignment, comparing it against four state-of-the-art (SOTA) baselines designed for consistent image generation.
+The first baseline is a training-free Consistory approach \cite{tewel2024consistory}, the second is an encoder-based method, IP-Adapter \cite{ye2023ip-adapter}, and the third and fourth are personalization training-based methods, DreamBooth-LoRA (DB-LoRA) \cite{ryu2023lora} and Break-for-Make (B4M) \cite{xu2025b4m}.
+For training details of our baseline models, please refer to the supplementary material.
 Unlike Consistory, which directly modifies the diffusion process, both IP-Adapter and DB-LoRA utilize a single reference image for personalization.